 Related Reading: How to Respond to Ghosting Without Losing your Sanity?

 10. Keep track of your online persona

-By doing so, you will ensure that your online persona is not used by a catfisher.
-For example, there are websites which let you know if your name has been searched anywhere on the Internet or if your profile picture has been used anywhere else.
-So use such websites.
+“It’s a good idea to run an internet search for your name or even set Google alerts for it.
+By doing so, you will ensure that your online persona has not caught the eye of a catfisher.
+For example, there are websites that let you know if your name has been searched anywhere on the Internet or if your profile picture has been used anywhere else.
+So use such websites.”

 11. Be aware of social media policies and local laws

 Is catfishing illegal?
 Yes.
 “There are special social media policies that are violated if someone uses fake identities, so you can use such policies to your advantage and report the perpetrator.